Jenniferazeng/hyphenateinc.github.io/pages/server/server_group_management.md

 ------------------------------------------------------------------------

-# REST API
+# Platform API

-The REST APIs that are used in the IM group integration process The documentation is detailed and can be tested online by using the [Chat REST API](http://api-docs.easemob.com/) embedded in the documentation.
+The Platform APIs that are used in the IM group integration process The documentation is detailed and can be tested online by using the [Chat Platform API](http://api-docs.easemob.com/) embedded in the documentation.

 ## Manage Groups